NeuroTechX/learn.neurotechedu.com/pages/introtoneuroscience.md

 [![SynapseSchematic en](https://upload.wikimedia.org/wikipedia/commons/thumb/3/30/SynapseSchematic_en.svg/512px-SynapseSchematic_en.svg.png)](https://commons.wikimedia.org/wiki/File%3ASynapseSchematic_en.svg "By Thomas Splettstoesser (www.scistyle.com) (Own work) [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons")

 ## Neuron Communication
 Neurons communicate electrochemically.
-An electrical signal from one neuron's axon will trigger a release of neurotransmitters.
-These neurotransmitters bind to channels on another neuron's dendrite and cause them to open and receive positively-charged ions from the synapse.
-If the charge is increased enough, it can trigger an action potential, causing that neuron to send an electrical signal down its own axon.
+An electrical signal from one neuron's axon will trigger a release of neurotransmitters which bind to channels on another neuron's dendrite.
+This causes the channels to open and receive positively-charged ions from the synapse.
+If this increases the charge enough, can trigger an action potential, causing that neuron to send an electrical signal (positive charge) down its own axon.

 [![Chemical synapse schema cropped](https://upload.wikimedia.org/wikipedia/commons/thumb/3/30/Chemical_synapse_schema_cropped.jpg/512px-Chemical_synapse_schema_cropped.jpg)](https://commons.wikimedia.org/wiki/File%3AChemical_synapse_schema_cropped.jpg "By user:Looie496 created file, US National Institutes of Health, National Institute on Aging created original \[Public domain\], via Wikimedia Commons")

 ## Neural Networks
 A nervous system emerges from a large assemblage of connected neurons.
 A nerve impulse can also be transmitted from a sensory receptor cell to a neuron, from a neuron to a set of muscles or an endocrine gland.
 Any cell that receives a synaptic signal from a neuron may be excited, inhibited, or otherwise modulated.

 ## Glial Cells